integeruser/jgltut/README.md

 Hi all!
 We are right OpenGL beginners like a lot of you, and we know how frustrating is not find any good resources on modern OpenGL programming techniques, so we are proud to start this project for porting McKesson's tutorials to Java with LWJGL.
-This is the book where to start: http://www.arcsynthesis.org/gltut/index.html We decided to put online our work, although it is far from complete, to give to all LWJGL users a nice starting point for the understanding of OpenGL 3.3.
+[Learning Modern 3D Graphics Programming](http://www.arcsynthesis.org/gltut/index.html) is the book where to start.
+We decided to put online our work, although it is far from complete, to give to all LWJGL users a nice starting point for the understanding of OpenGL 3.3.
 We are dedicating to this project most of our free time and it will update frequently.
 Best regards,